Brandflight

 The methodology has one author.
 The practice had two.

-The school today
+The school and practice today

-That means using it where the questions are hardest: with private-equity-backed companies under pressure to reposition; with leaders working out what a brand even means in the age of generative AI; with European businesses rebuilding after the pandemic; and with a generation of executives who never read the original books and shouldn't have to in order to benefit from them.
+That means using it where the challenges are the hardest: with private-equity-backed companies under pressure to reposition; with leaders working out what a brand even means in the age of generative AI; with European businesses rebuilding after the pandemic; and with a generation of executives who never read the original books and shouldn't have to in order to benefit from them.

 The four dimensions have not changed.
 What they require of a company in 2026 has.
 Keeping that distinction clear — what is permanent in 4D, and what has to be re-thought every few years — is the work of the school now.

-Placeholder: Thomas Gad photo
+Thomas Gad

 On Thomas Gad